 The difference between a technical product owner and a product owner is minimal and the line is very thin.
 In fact, the scrum team doesn’t have a technical product owner role.
 Ideally and in most cases, the product owner is the technical product owner who is responsible for maximizing product value that includes both technical and non-technical aspects.

 For large technical projects, a technical product owner role is created that works with the product owner.
 Here is an example from Vodafone:

-The technical product owner isn't responsible for managing backlog and maximizing product value, rather his/her job is to assist the product owner by acting as a technical resource.
-For example, a technical product owner might be responsible for the long-term software development planning or he/she must be assigned the task to switch the project to the cloud.
+The technical product owner isn't responsible for managing backlog and maximizing product value, rather their job is to assist the product owner by acting as a technical resource.
+For example, a technical product owner might be responsible for the long-term software development planning or they must be assigned the task to switch the project to the cloud.

 A product owner, on the other hand, is mostly concerned about backlog management.
-He/she is more focused on setting product goals, strategy, stakeholder management, and other strategic tasks.
+They are more focused on setting product goals, strategy, stakeholder management, and other strategic tasks.
 A product owner might not be well-equipped with one or more technical aspects of the development process and that’s where a technical product owner is needed.